AbdelrhmanAli123/DB-Engine/README.md

 # DB-Engine

 ### this bash script code simulats how data base works
-### note : when you clone this repo, you should clone it in the home dir to avoid erorrs becouse i used some abslute paths
+### note : when you clone this repo, you should clone it in the home dir to avoid erorrs becouse i used some absolute paths

 ### 1- run the script:
     ./Scripts/MAIN_SCRIPT